OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

   ![Personalize sign-in and email page](images/8a-set-up-personalize.png)

 5. **Add new users**.
 You can add users.
-These could be fictional users that you need for testing, or real users helping you with development.
+These could be fictional users, or real users helping you with development.
 When ready, choose **Next**.

   > [!NOTE]
   > If you need to bulk-add users, you can do this later.
 For more information, see [Add users individually or in bulk to Office 365 - Admin Help](https://support.office.com/article/add-users-individually-or-in-bulk-to-office-365-admin-help-1970f7d6-03b5-442f-b385-5880b9c256ec).